dots-platform/skrecovery-app/tutorial.md

 # Developing your decentralized application

 ## Workflow of a decentralized application
-The dtrust platform consists of a client and multiple decentralized nodes (servers).
+The BDots platform consists of a client and multiple decentralized nodes (servers).
 The client interacts with the nodes through gRPC requests.
 The client can 1) upload and download files from the nodes 2) execute programs on these servers.

 A typical decentralized application consists of the following steps:
 1. A client performs some local pre-computation, and uploads the results of the pre-computations to the servers.
 The pre-computation results are stored as files on the servers.